 Our strategy was adapted at pace in Q1 to focus on our immediate objectives and keep our staff and patients safe, supporting the community and the NHS.
 Despite this our executive team, led by Al Russell, has maintained a focus throughout the year ensuring key projects continued.
-At the same time, strategic conversations have been held to ensure we build on the strong foundations established over the past three years.
-The aim is to augment this in the coming year, looking towards 2025.
+At the same time, strategic conversations have been this in the coming year, looking towards 2025.